 The most important thing to keep in mind about step three is that you always want to focus on quality during implementation.
 Some people are tempted or even encouraged to rush jobs so that people can get back to work quickly.

-For example, if you are having a department shut down while you add in floor marking shapes (which can be found here) to identify where different hazards exist, the manager of that area may want to minimize the downtime.
+For example, if you are having a department shut down while you add in floor marking shapes to identify where different hazards exist, the manager of that area may want to minimize the downtime.
 If the people doing the actual installing rush the job, however, the markings may not be installed properly.
-More information on floor marking shapes can be found here.

 This will mean they need to be replaced more frequently than expected, or even that they could cause a tripping hazard or other safety concern.
 With this in mind, make sure everyone who is working on implementing your fine tuning projects knows that it is far better to take your time and do it right the first time than to have to redo it again down the road.